-4.2 Cost attribution to accident towing services
+4.3 Cost attribution to accident towing services

-Not all of the costs in Table 4.1 should be attributed to accident towing services since the same resources (trucks, staff, depots, etc.) can be used for other unregulated services, most importantly trade towing.
+As indicated in the draft report, not all of the costs in the survey should be attributed to accident towing services since the same resources (trucks, staff, depots, etc.) may be used for other unregulated services, such as trade towing.

+Accident towing businesses may use their spare tow truck capacity and generate additional revenue between accident allocations by performing trade towing services, which is much more flexible in terms of timing and can be scheduled between accidents.
 VicRoads and the VACC have confirmed that many accident towing businesses also perform other services such as trade towing.
-All of the participants in the online survey and industry workshop stated that they offer trade towing services.
+All of the participants in the online survey and industry workshop also stated that they offer trade towing services.

-Accident towing businesses can use their spare tow truck capacity and generate additional revenue between accident allocations by performing trade towing services, which is much more flexible in terms of timing and can be scheduled between accidents.